everpress-co/mailster/readme.txt

 * fixed: manage subscribers with no list assigned included users within a list
 * fixed: some JS issues on IE 11
+* fixed: IP addressed not stored on form submission

 = Version 2.3.8 =